x-zvf/programming-challenges/README.md

 # Some of my codewars solutions
 The filenames should roughly match the kata names.

+My goal is to solve these challanges as fast as possible, not to create the most idiomatic/clean/fast solution.

 # Contributing
 This is purely an archive of my code.
 There's nothing to contribute.
 I will not be answering questions/providing explainations of any code.